wanchain/explore-wanchain/wallet_and_tools/trezor.md

 15. Allow your browser to redirect you by popup to the url beginning with `https://connect.trezor.io` and wait for the page to load.
   ![](media/trezormww9.jpg)

-16. Click the blue button with the text "Allow once for this session" to allow MyWanWallet.nl permission to sign the transaction with your Trezor device.
+16. Click the blue button with the text "Allow once for this session" to allow MyWanWallet.com permission to sign the transaction with your Trezor device.

   ![](media/trezormww10.jpg)